-The 6th NH Arsenic Consortium meeting was held on Friday, March 22, 2019 at NHDES/DHHS headquarters in Concord, NH.
-Along with hearing research, outreach and legislative updates, about 70 stakeholders from the water industry, local, state and federal government, research and education and private well owners discussed the basis to develop a plan for a “Road map to Reduce Arsenic Exposure in NH.”
+The 6th NH Arsenic Consortium meeting was held on March 22, 2019 at the headquarters of NH Department of Environmental Services and NH Department of Health and Human Services in Concord.
+Along with hearing research, outreach and legislative updates, about 70 stakeholders from the water industry, local, state and federal government, research and education and private well owners collaborated to develop a plan for a “Road map to Reduce Arsenic Exposure in NH.”

 The 2017 meeting of the NH Arsenic Consortium, held on October 13, drew 80 attendees from federal, state and local agencies, town government, academia, water industries and the private well community.
 Presentations on the latest arsenic research and outreach were well received and afternoon small group discussions prioritized actions to improve awareness and reduce public exposure to arsenic in water and food.